-who spreads out the earth by myself, 25 who foils the signs of false prophets and makes fools of diviners, who overthrows the learning of the wise and turns it into nonsense[.]
+who spreads out the earth by myself,

+who foils the signs of false prophets

+and makes fools of diviners,

+who overthrows the learning of the wise

+and turns it into nonsense[.]

 This is what God did to Israel.
-He turned his prophecy into nonsense.
+He foiled his false prophecy.